Accelerating your hiring speed is tough.

 You could integrate all your sourcing, communication, and sales channels into a single recruiting dashboard.
 Your recruitment team would function at a much faster pace and would nurture new candidates with ease.

-With Recruiterflow’s ATS built for recruiting agencies, for example, you can automate most of your recruitment processes.
+With Recruiterflow a recruitment agency software, for example, you can automate most of your recruitment processes.
 Here’s a quick example.
 Let’s say that it takes on average 4 days for your recruiters to qualify candidates and move them into the next stage.
 To bring this number down, you might want to automate some of the manual tasks.

 Bonus – Run Email Sequences To Get To Passive Candidates Quickly